knight-ryu12/fredboat.com/public/markdown/selfhosting.md

 ```

 Congratulations!
 Your FredBoat should be running now.
 If you haven't invited your bot to your guild yet, [visit this tutorial](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) to find out how to do it.

-## Config and Credentials

-A sample `fredboat.yaml` and an example `quarterdeck.yaml` can be found on [our CI server](#ci-server).

-You need to read and edit both files according to your preferences.
-Occasionally new values are added and old ones replaced or discontinued.
-Check back regularly for updates of those files.

-In order to run FredBoat, you must populate the `fredboat.yaml` file with a bot token for Discord and a Youtube API key.
-More stuff, for example Spotify, can be enabled by filling out the corresponding credentials under `Optional APIs` in the `fredboat.yaml` file.
-Furthermore, it is critical you follow the instructions to setup the backend credentials, matching those from `quarterdeck.yaml` with the cooresponding fields in `fredboat.yaml`, which is the central file for the bot.

 ## Bot Administration
 As a selfhoster, you and your configured bot admins have access to additional administrative commands, which you can find through